NeoTaxman007/Final-Project/README.md

 The diagram illusrates the basic premise of the web app functionality.
 The HTML will acts as the front-end interfaced with the Flask micro-framework via Python to execute the logic and the information is stored via MySQL database, both the micro-framework and database acts as the back-end server.

-The diagram below illustrates how the flask app will be deployed using Microsoft Azure resources (VMs) and how the build server will be deployed.
-The app will be hosted and deployed using containers, and a CI/CD pipeline must be used to automatically test, build, and delpoy the application.
+The diagram below illustrates how the flask app will be deployed using Microsoft Azure resources and how the build server will be deployed.
+The app will be hosted and deployed using containers, and a CI/CD pipeline will be used in conjuction to automatically test, build, and delpoy the application.

 ![yugioh-project (2)](https://user-images.githubusercontent.com/108364254/198905242-b2145ea1-466b-40af-85db-85e098040a1e.png)